 Are CT scans safe?

 Healthcare providers consider CT scans generally safe.
 CT scans for children are safe, too.
-For children, your CT technician may use machines adjusted for children to reduce their radiation exposure.
+For children, your CT technologist may use machines adjusted for children to reduce their radiation exposure.

 CT scans, like other diagnostics, use a small amount of ionizing radiation to capture the image.
 Some risks associated with CT scans include:

 - Cancer risk: All types of imaging using radiation, such as X-rays, cause a small increase in your risk of developing cancer.
 The difference is too tiny to measure effectively.

 - Allergic reactions: Occasionally, people have a minor or more serious allergic reaction to the contrast agent.

 If you have concerns about the health risks of CT scans, talk to your healthcare provider.
 They will discuss your concerns and help you make an informed decision about the scan.

 Can I have a CT scan if I’m pregnant?